aleccgoodman/hello-world/README.md

 # hello-world
-This is my first repository
+This is my **first repository**
-My name is Alec Goodman, and I am a Junior in the Honors Program at The University of Iowa majoring in Finance and Business Analytics.
+My name is Alec Goodman, and I am a Junior in the *Honors Program* at The University of Iowa majoring in:
+- Finance
+- Business Analytics

+# Table of Contents
+- PROJECT TITLE
+- DESCRIPTION
+- HOW TO RUN PROGRAM
+- FILE USED
+- ADDITIONAL DOCUMENTATION
+- VERSIONING